Critical configurations for two projective views, a new approach: Appendix

-Proof behind tables in \cref{subsec:crit_for_two_views}: Let $P_1,P_2$ be two cameras with camera centers $p_1,p_2$, and fundamental form $F_P$.
+Let $P_1,P_2$ be two cameras with camera centers $p_1,p_2$, and fundamental form $F_P$.
 Let $\textbf{F}$ denote the space of bilinear forms on $\pxp$.
 By \cref{lem:correspndence_between_lines_and_quadrics}, there is an isomorphism between the set of quadrics passing through $p_1,p_2$, and lines $L\subset\textbf{F}$ that pass through $F_P$.
 The set of bilinear forms that are not of full rank is denoted by $\textbf{F}_2$.
 There are several different ways a line $l$ through $F_P$ can intersect $\textbf{F}_2$, namely:

 When we have a finite number of intersections: \begin{itemize} \item Three distinct, real intersection points (one of which is $F_P$). \item Three distinct intersection points, two of which are complex conjugates. \item Two distinct intersection points of rank 2, $F_P$ has multiplicity 2. \item Two distinct intersection points of rank 2, the one that is not $F_P$ has multiplicity 2. \item Only one intersection point: $F_P$ with multiplicity 3. \item Two distinct intersection points, $F_P$ and one which has rank 1.
 The latter will have multiplicity 2. \end{itemize} Then there are the ones where $L$ lies in $\textbf{F}_2$; here we look at the kernels, and at the number of rank 1 forms on $L$: \begin{itemize} \item Two distinct, real, rank 1 forms (implies all bilinear forms share the same left- and right kernel). \item Two distinct, complex, rank 1 forms (implies all bilinear forms share the same left- and right kernel). \item One form of rank 1, which has multiplicity 2 (implies all bilinear forms share the same left- and right kernel) \item One form of rank 1, which has multiplicity 1 (implies all bilinear forms share the same left- OR right kernel, but never both) \item No forms of rank 1, all bilinear forms share the same left- or right kernel \item No forms of rank 1, all bilinear forms have distinct kernels. \end{itemize}